Formula 1 2026

 Three races into the 2026 season, Suzuka was the first true examination of who had built a car that worked everywhere.
 The Suzuka chicane, the tight corner complex before the start/finish straight, has settled championships and broken hearts.
 Under the 2026 regulations, with active aero and new ground-effect philosophies, the sensation through 130R and the high-speed Esses was one of the first things drivers discussed all weekend.

-The Japanese Grand Prix started at 14:00 local time in Suzuka on 2026-03-29.
-This page shows the start time converted to your local timezone.
+Japanese Grand Prix starts at 14:00 Asia/Tokyo on 2026-03-29.
+Use the timezone table above to convert to your local time.

-The Japanese Grand Prix takes place at Suzuka in Suzuka, Japan.
+Japanese Grand Prix takes place at Suzuka, Suzuka, Japan.